fengwang/ceras/ReadMe.md

 auto optimizer = ceras::sgd{loss, batch_size, learning_rate};
 ```

-In a single epoch, we first execute a forward pass on the loss, with input `x` and `ground_truth` binded:
+In a single epoch, we first execute a forward pass on the loss, with input `x` and `ground_truth` having been binded:
 ```cpp
 s.bind( x, ...);
 s.bind(ground_truth, ...);